-Tarku has received 4 of a total of 8 samples\ taken during a field visit done during December 2020.
-Best results returned 2,030 g/t Ag in an outcropping N015° trending mineralized vein system at Ground Hog.
+Best results of field visit done in December 2020 returned 2,030 g/t Ag in an outcropping N015° trending mineralized vein system at Ground Hog.
 Other significant results returned 45 g/t Ag at the Solstice past mine and 35 g/t Ag at Ace in the Hole past mine.
-Remaining samples are expected to be received at the end of February 2021.

-\Rock grab samples are selective by nature and may not represent the true grade or style of mineralization across the property.
+Rock grab samples are selective by nature and may not represent the true grade or style of mineralization across the property.